jhee-group/jheep/README.md

-# JHEE Central Nervious System
+# JHEE Central Nervous System

-JHEE CNS (Central Nervious System) is a main backbone of the AI/MLOps in a business scale.
+JHEE CNS (Central Nervous System) is a main infraware of AI/MLOps in a business scale.

 ### Ports
 - Front: 8000